fvaleri/strimzi-debugging/sessions/006/README.md

 FHBQCYJJXEDISRBBOAKYFHTLDAJABMKLWHLRSBWBUSGRIBKSWWZQZHPHWQWZPVHLYBDVYNNOMLSAXDZSDGGQXVDETEXXEXTVNJTNOVJIYIDAFEPCIRHMQJMCRCGNVNIPISAPPHKTVRVF...
 MYVZNMKXIYVTRGXHNLAXSIISAKQSPQIJKJMVYXFQVTXJVNPRZILRJKMIEBDWGCRKXFUSMWBLCVCDVXEBMXSLVXZSCPQVRNZTHKGFIBZBCOURYJEGKPJACEXCSQDFBCWXGNYERXKOHJAA...
 RHTSTTCCIQLHFTWTCEUZJHADNDIYHMXSCUFDMIQXGISLNYVGNZKIJFDFQJVRWDLUNUTXNLCKSQOZNEYLRAGPFPUQSQWNJWUXLWWCLOHASOMJKNZRYSRXGIWWFTEUWVBIITCFUANCCTNT...
-^CProcessed a total of 3 messages
+Processed a total of 3 messages
 ```

 <br/>